** There are NEW livestream videos about RapidMiner! Visit my Channel here **

 These there operators are key to measure a performance of your time series model.
 RapidMiner is really good and determining the directional accuracy of time series and a bit rough when it comes to point forecasts.
 My personal observation is that it’s futile to get a point forecast for an asset price, you have better luck with direction and volatility.

 Our forecasting model will use a Support Vector Machine and and RBF kernel.
-Time series appear to benefit from this combination and you can always check out these links for more info.
+Time series appear to benefit from this combination and you can always check out this link for more info.

 Forecast Trend Accuracy